-Tel Aviv wasn’t exactly in my plans this year but since I was in Jerusalem for a conference, I grabbed the opportunity to stay for a couple of days.
-Tel Aviv Yafo as its full name is, was founded by Jewish immigrants at the beginning of the 20th century just north of the ancient port of Jaffa on east Mediterranean sea.
-Today, it is considered the most progressive and hip city of Israel and the Middle East.
+Tel Aviv wasn’t exactly in my plans this year, but since I was in Jerusalem for a conference I grabbed the opportunity to stay for a couple of days.
+Tel Aviv Yafo, as its full name is, was founded by Jewish immigrants at the beginning of the 20th century just north of the ancient port of Jaffa on east Mediterranean sea.
+Today, it’s considered the most progressive and hip city of Israel and the Middle East.
 It is just forty five minutes from Jerusalem, the latter being the ultimate historical city.

-Finding a good accommodation for less than 70-80 euros is hard, so for the first time I decided to give a shot to a hostel, and it really worked out better than I thought.
+Finding a good accommodation for less than 70-80 euros was hard, so for the first time I decided to give a shot to a hostel, and it really worked out better than I thought.
 Abraham hostel’s building was an old unmanned telecommunications center before being transformed into one of the most hip and amazingly designed places I have ever stayed.
-The high ceiling open plan industrial spaces are decorated with colorful graffiti and radical design elements like benches and hammocks suspended from the ceiling giving the place a laid–back mood.
+The high ceiling open plan industrial space is decorated with colorful graffiti and radical design elements like benches and suspended hammocks, giving the place a laid–back mood.

-I stayed at a four bed dorm which kept thinks quiet but made it easy to meet and connect with people.
+I stayed at a four bed dorm which kept thinks quiet, but made it easy to meet and connect with people.
 This is a strong advantage that hostels have over hotels.
-These small communities help tremendously when you are in a city for the first time and you need information or advice as to which places to visit and where to eat.
+These small communities help tremendously when you are in a city for the first time and need information or advice as to which places to visit and where to eat.
 For those who want privacy there is always the choice of individual rooms.
-Their private tours are great something I firsthand experienced while attending their notorious “Pub Crawl” when I was in Jerusalem where they also have a hostel.
+Their private tours are great; something I firsthand experienced while attending their notorious “Pub Crawl” when I was in Jerusalem, where they also have a hostel.

 White City & Rothschild Boulevard